 MP for Northampton South

-Mike Reader is the Labour and Co-operative MP for Northampton South, first elected in July 2024.
-He serves on the Courts (Remote Hearings) Bill committee and the Energy Security and Net Zero Committee.
+Mike Reader is a Labour (Co-op) MP for Northampton South, first elected in 2024.
+He serves on the Courts (Remote Hearings) Bill committee (since 26 June 2025) and on the Energy Security and Net Zero Committee (since 13 January 2025), having previously sat on the English Devolution and Community Empowerment Bill committee (Sept 2025 to Oct 2025).

 Generated 21 February 2026